RED NOSES arts in healthcare advocacy

 ©RED NOSES Czech Republic

-• We encourage the full participation of the various groups we work with, valuing their insights and experiences.
+• We encourage the full participation of the various groups we work with.
+Their insights and experiences are invaluable.

-• We leverage evidence from research and evaluations to demonstrate the effectiveness of healthcare clowning.
+• Furthermore, we leverage evidence from research and evaluations.
+This demonstrates the effectiveness of healthcare clowning.

-• We collaborate closely with our partners, recognising that collective action is essential for impactful advocacy.
+• Additionally. we collaborate closely with our partners.
+Collective action is essential for impactful advocacy.

-• We engage decision-makers at institutional and systemic levels, advocating for the integration of healthcare clowning.
+• Moreover, we engage decision-makers at institutional and systemic levels, advocating for the integration of healthcare clowning.

-• Throughout our advocacy efforts, we prioritise the wellbeing of individuals and ensure that our actions do not pose any risks to them or our organisation.
+• Throughout our work, we prioritise the wellbeing of individuals.
+We ensure our actions pose no risks to them or our organisation.

 To gain further insights into our advocacy approach and strategies, we invite you to download our comprehensive Advocacy Strategy PDF.
 Discover how we’re making a difference and promoting the transformative power of arts, culture, and health.